vlkvch/moneta/README.md

 Usage: moneta [option...]

 Options:
+  -amount float
-  -amount Set the amount to convert
+      Set amount to convert.
+  -from string
-  -from   Set the currency to convert from (default RUB) -quiet  Display less output
+      Set currency to convert from. (default "RUB") -quiet
+      Display less output.
 ```

 On the first run, data is fetched from the network and then cached on your disk.
 The cache is considered invalid the next day.